-"Energy Improvement" shall mean (A) participation in a District Heating and Cooling System by Qualifying Commercial Real Property, (B) participation in a microgrid, as defined in Section 16-243y of the Connecticut General Statutes, including any related infrastructure for such microgrid, by Qualifying Commercial Real Property, provided such microgrid and any related infrastructure incorporate clean energy, as defined in Section 16-245n of the Connecticut General Statutes, (C) any improvement, renovation or retrofitting of Qualifying Commercial Real Property to reduce energy consumption or improve energy efficiency, (D) installation of a renewable energy system to service qualifying commercial real property, or (E) installation of a solar thermal or geothermal system to service qualifying commercial real property, or (F) installation of refueling infrastructure for zero-emission vehicles to a Qualifying Commercial Real Property, provided such renovation, retrofit or installation described in subparagraph (C) to (G), inclusive, is permanently fixed to such Qualifying Commercial Real Property.
+"Energy Improvement" shall mean (A) participation in a District Heating and Cooling System by Qualifying Commercial Real Property, (B) participation in a microgrid, as defined in Section 16-243y of the Connecticut General Statutes, including any related infrastructure for such microgrid, by Qualifying Commercial Real Property, provided such microgrid and any related infrastructure incorporate clean energy, as defined in Section 16-245n of the Connecticut General Statutes, (C) any improvement, renovation or retrofitting of Qualifying Commercial Real Property to reduce energy consumption or improve energy efficiency, (D) installation of a renewable energy system to service qualifying commercial real property, or (E) installation of a solar thermal or geothermal system to service qualifying commercial real property, or (F) -installation of refueling infrastructure for zero-emission vehicles to a Qualifying Commercial Real Property, or (G) installation of resilience improvements to a Qualifying Commercial Real Property, provided such renovation, retrofit or installation described in subparagraph (C) to (G), inclusive, is permanently fixed to such Qualifying Commercial Real Property.
 In an event of a conflict between this definition and that which is ascribed in the C-PACE Legislation, the C-PACE Legislation shall govern.